SOLIDWORKS PDM: What are the real costs of losing data?

 - Kept project on time and on budget

-Why use an Enterprise PDM system?
+Why use an Enterprise-Wide PDM system?

 Keep your projects on schedule: Shorten time to market

-SOLIDWORKS EPDM uses an intuitive graphic interface to help you map workflows and minimize administrative work, while automated tracking of approvals and signoffs maintains accuracy and accountability.
+SOLIDWORKS PDM Professional uses an intuitive graphic interface to help you map workflows and minimize administrative work, while automated tracking of approvals and signoffs maintains accuracy and accountability.
 Quickly search and access the most current product data.
 Create automated document workflows to ensure manufacturing has the most up-to-date and accurate BOM, PMI data, and drawings.
 Engineering will spend less time creating ECOs.
 Centralized product data management also enables faster review and decision-making.
 Getting to market faster enables you to shorten your design cycles and deliver more products to your customers.

-Keep your projects on budget: reduce costs
+Keep your projects in budget: reduce costs

-Using a centralized product data management system such as SOLIDWORKS EPDM reduces operational costs in many ways.
+Using a centralized product data management system such as SOLIDWORKS PDM Professional reduces operational costs in many ways.
 Because all the data is in one place, your global design team can collaborate easily and more efficiently.
 Centralized file management enables proper version control.
 Documents are checked in and checked out.
 Files cannot be overwritten when checked out by another user.
 All that time spent searching for lost or deleted product data or recreating lost work can be used in more productive ways.
 When manufacturing has the correct product information, it can manage its costs more effectively and manufacture the right product, the first time.

-The SOLIDWORKS EPDM solution is integrated into Windows Explorer, so searching and accessing files is intuitive.
+The SOLIDWORKS PDM Professional solution is integrated into Windows Explorer, so searching and accessing files is intuitive.
 Become productive fast as the software is easy to learn.
 With training, users can get up and running in less than a day and administrators can learn it in two to four days; a small investment that yields fast payback.
 Team productivity rises as team members always have access to the files they need.
 You can collaborate easily with partners and customers to keep the design process moving.
 Re-using or re-purposing elements from prior designs is easy using links established between design elements and the projects.
-Product data is backed up in a vault and can be archived for fast retrieval if the project requires.
+Product data is backed up in a vault and can be archived for fast retrieval if the project requires it.

 Product development organizations that lack formal product data management systems face the real risk of data loss, which translates to increased development costs, lost productivity, and extended product development cycles.
-Companies are also at risk for lost revenue, damaged reputation, and struggle to leverage existing design elements for re-use or re-purposing.
+Companies are also at risk of lost revenue, damaged reputation, and struggle to leverage existing design elements for re-use or re-purposing.